HipByte/RubyMotion/android.md

 javac 1.6.0_65
 </pre>

+Java 1.7 should work but we recommend sticking to Java 1.6.

 ### Downloading the Android SDK

 Download the [Eclipse ADT](http://developer.android.com/sdk/index.html) bundle from the official Android website.
 You will have to accept the terms of conditions before the download.